kevinfrei/cmake-format/README.md

 ### TODO:

-- Publish to NPM (and make it something you can invoke globally, right?)
+- [ ] Publish to NPM (and make it something you can invoke globally, right?)
+  - [ ] There should be a bun-specific version, and a node-compatible version, for command line invocation.
+  - [ ] For use from other code, I don't think there's any need for something different.